 In May of 2020 the FMCSA made some long-awaited changes to the Hours of Service regulations.
-These new rules should go into effect September 29, 2020.
+These new rules into effect September 29, 2020.
 Their goal is to give drivers more flexibility to manage their time on the road.
 Here is a quick summary of the most important changes:

 - You can now take your 30-minute break in On Duty status.
 Previously 30-minute breaks had to be logged as Off Duty or Sleeper Berth.
+You can now do your 30-minute break in On Duty, Off Duty, Sleeper Berth or any combination of those.

 - 30-minute breaks now only need to be taken after 8 hours of actual Driving.
 Previously you had to a take a 30-minute break within 8 hours of going On Duty, whether you were driving that whole time or not.